-- Substantially reduced government capital investment necessary to operate the lottery - Significantly reduced workforce as compared to similarly sized lotteries (e.g., California and Florida) - Incentivized sales organization - Enhanced resource allocation capabilities associated with market change - Greater flexibility in customer responsiveness
+- Incentivized sales organization - Enhanced resource allocation capabilities associated with market change - Greater flexibility in customer responsiveness

 Using this public-private concept, the agency addresses a number of significant business functions through contractual arrangements with seven primary vendors.
 Each vendor provides a variety of services under the continuous supervision of Commission personnel.
 The Texas Model is illustrated in the chart below.